interrupt-software/vault-transit/README.md

   * **VAULT_TOKEN**: The main authentication credential to access Vault.
 This is used as an authentication method to validate the identity of the consumer.

   * **VAULT_TRANSIT_KEYRING**: The label of the named key in the Transit secrets engine.
-In our examples we use `app-01` but this can be expressed to reflect any other conditions.
+In our examples, we use `app-01` but this can be expressed to reflect any other conditions.

   * **VAULT_MOUNTPOINT**: The typical default for the Transit Secrets Engine is `transit`.
 However, it is possible to enable multiple Transit endpoints and this option allows for additional entry points.

 ### Configure the environment

-* Establish the inital Transit mount point as `transit`
+* Establish the initial Transit mount point as `transit`
-* Assume that we label the key ring as `app-01`
+* Assume that we label the keyring as `app-01`
 * Our Vault instance is running locally

 We express the environment variables in Bash as follows: